 We never know if or how we’ll run into the same people again down the road–although once Amtec and a candidate establish a relationship, the likelihood is stronger.
 But this story demonstrates the importance of our interactions.
 Because he was professional and positive in their interaction a year ago, Candice did not hesitate to reach out to him again and ended up connecting him with a great opportunity.

 Scott Kuethen, our CEO, often says that what he loves about the work we do is that it’s a win-win-win.
 When we do our job and listen well to both our client company and our client candidate, everyone wins!
 The employer adds a much-needed professional to the team, their new employee finds meaningful work, and we get the satisfaction of helping orchestrate a great match!
 It’s all about quality relationships.
-Thanks for entrusting your career to us and letting us serve you.
-We couldn’t do our job without your patience, personality, skills, and commitment.
+Thanks for entrusting your careers and staffing needs to us and letting us serve you.
+We couldn’t do our job without your patience, personality, skills, feedback, and commitment.

 Amtec actively serves customers all over the United States who seek top professionals with well-rounded skills.
 Candidates, if we don’t have the most current version of your resume, please click here to post it, and visit our job board while you’re at it!
 You or a friend might be a good fit for one of our open positions.
 Also, to receive updates and alerts with new job opportunities that match your interests, join our Talent Network.

 Employers, click here or call (714) 993-1900 to request an employee or discuss a workforce management issue.